nelsonaloysio/networkx-temporal/docs/source/examples/convert.rst

 :const:`UTG` → :const:`TG`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Transforming a unified temporal graph into a temporal graph with :func:`~networkx_temporal.transform.from_unified`:
+Transforming a unified temporal graph into a :class:`~networkx_temporal.graph.TemporalGraph` with :func:`~networkx_temporal.transform.from_unified`:

 .. code-block:: python

    >>> TG = tx.from_unified(UTG)
    >>> print(TG)

-   TemporalMultiDiGraph (t=4) with 12 nodes and 8 edges
+   TemporalMultiDiGraph (t=4) with 6 nodes and 8 edges